 The residents at the retirment community had many questions.
 “Are eggs good for you?
 Skim or full fat milk?
 Milk at all?
 What foods should I eat to support my underactive thyroid?
 Is beef okay to eat?
 How about mushrooms?“

-These are very informed residents and want to stay well.
+These are very informed residents who want to stay well.
 They are willing to do the work to live long and die short.

 It would take some time to thoroughly answer these questions, but briefly stated, the answer to all of them is whatever you eat, begin with simple whole fresh foods that have not been treated with antibitoics or hormones.
 Know the source of your food.
 Buy local whenever you can so you can know the answers.